macp-runtime v0.4.0

 VariableMeaningDefault

-MACP_AUTH_TOKENS_JSONinline auth config JSONunset
+MACP_AUTH_TOKENS_JSONinline static bearer token config JSONunset

-MACP_AUTH_TOKENS_FILEpath to auth config JSONunset
+MACP_AUTH_TOKENS_FILEpath to static bearer token config JSONunset

 Token JSON may be either a raw list or an object with a tokens array.
 Example: